Anderson .Paak: 2020–2023: Silk Sonic and Justice

-2024–present: Divorce and Why Lawd?
+2024–present: Why Lawd? and K-Pops!

-In January 2024, Anderson .Paak filed for divorce from his wife, Jae Lin Chang.
-The couple cited "irreconcilable differences" as the reason for the split, as reported in court documents obtained by Us Weekly.
-This marked a difficult period for the musician, who had been married to Chang for several years.

-Despite the personal challenges, Paak continued to make strides in his music career.
-On June 7, 2024, he and his collaborator Knxwledge, under the name NxWorries, released their second studio album, Why Lawd?.
+On June 7, 2024, Paak and his collaborator Knxwledge, under the name NxWorries, released their second studio album, Why Lawd?.
 The album was released physically on June 7, 2024, by Stones Throw Records, and was made available digitally on June 14, 2024.
 The album received critical acclaim for its fusion of neo-soul, jazz, and hip-hop, continuing the duo's reputation for creating unique and innovative sounds.

 In May 2025, he collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey".

+Paak's directorial debut film, K-Pops! debuted at the Toronto International Film Festival in 2024 and will release theatrically in February 2026.

 Personal life

-Paak met his wife, Jae Lin Chang, a music student from South Korea, while she was in college.
+Paak met his wife, Jaylyn Chang, a music student from South Korea, while she was in college.
 In 2011, prior to being a successful working musician, Paak was working at a marijuana farm in Santa Barbara.
 He was dismissed without warning and became homeless with his wife and infant son.
 The couple had a second son in 2017.
 In 2017, Paak confirmed during an interview with The Breakfast Club that this is his second marriage, but that "Jaylyn is the one that matters".
 In January 2024, Paak filed for divorce after thirteen years of marriage.
+The divorce was finalized on September 3, 2026.

 Paak has a tattoo on his chest, depicting Stevie Wonder, Aretha Franklin, James Brown, Prince, and Miles Davis, and a tattoo on his arm with the text, "When I'm gone please don't release any posthumous albums or songs with my name attached.
 Those were just demos and never intended to be heard by the public".

 Charity

 In 2016, Paak founded The Brandon Anderson Foundation, a nonprofit organization which aims to "Support and create initiatives that uplift, engage and support the community through access to the arts, supplemental education and unique experiences to expand the imagination".
 In December 2017, he launched .Paak House, an annual benefit concert which helps raise funds for the organisation.
 Past performers at the concert include The Game, Jay Rock, Kali Uchis, Jhené Aiko, Ty Dolla Sign, Cordae, Freddie Gibbs, Masego, Thundercat and Schoolboy Q. As of 2021, the organisation has raised more than half a million dollars and provided over 3,000 families in the Greater Los Angeles area with basic necessities.
 In 2021 .Paak House was hosted at College Park in Oxnard.
 The May 2023 event was held at the Ventura County Fairgrounds in Ventura.

-In 2025, Anderson .Paak performed at the FireAid benefit concert, a two-venue music-based fundraising initiative set to take place on January 30, 2025.
+On January 30, 2025, Paak performed at the FireAid benefit concert, a two-venue music-based fundraising initiative held in Inglewood, California, hosted simultaneously at the Kia Forum and the Intuit Dome.